mthorning/matt-thorning.dev/src/pages/2019-01-20-using-closure/index.md

 date: '2019-01-20T19:00:00'
 title: 'Using closures'
 tags: ['javascript']
+description: `In my first blog post I talk about closures and how to use them in JavaScript`
 ---

 When I was learning about closures in JavaScript for the first time I saw a lot of examples like this: